ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

 Pruning and knowledge distillation remain excellent ways to improve the computational efficiency of a model.
-However, while they can also enhance a modelâ€™s generalization performance, these techniques are not primary or effective ways of reducing overfitting.
+However, while they can also enhance a model's generalization performance, these techniques are not primary or effective ways of reducing overfitting.

 ### Ensemble Methods [](#ensemble-methods)